gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 23: July 26, Friday
+**Today's Progress**: Continue to setup work dev environment with files/folders, main/sub host, editors, extensions, libraries, dependencies, and especially my terminals.

+**Thoughts**: Making sure to be able to use my tools using Windows and most of the extensions, libraries, dependencies are coming from Linux.

 ## Day 22: July 25, Thursday
 **Today's Progress**: Format my system and setup my new environment with WSL, deep dive with my development environment, devTools and zsh.